 You don't need to put in any work to get a Facebook ready photo of this place.
 From the moment you park, views of Mt.
 St Helens are arresting.
 We had come in expectation of glorious wildflowers and the mountain delivered spectacularly.
 We took the Boundary Trail just under 2 miles in before hopping on the Harry's Ridge trail, named after Mt.
 St. Helens icon Harry Truman (no U.S. government affiliation).

-Harry is what Indie movie dreams are made of.
-He became a local legend at the end of his life and after; Sassy and senile and dead-set (literally) in his conviction to remain Innkeeper of the Mt.
-St. Helens lodge despite two months of environmental warnings and calls for evacuation.
+Harry is what indie movie dreams are made of.
+He became a local legend at the end of his life.
+Sassy and senile and dead-set (literally) in his conviction to remain Innkeeper of the Mt.
+St. Helens lodge despite two months of erruption warnings and calls for evacuation.
 At 83, he was buried in the eruption and the largest resulting landslide in history.

 He was interviewed extensively by morbidly obsessed news people in the days leading up the catastrophic eruption.
 I love this quote I found from the time: Speaking in the third person, he said "You couldn't pull me out with a mule team.
 That mountain's part of Truman and Truman's part of that mountain."

 His conviction equally disturbed and impressed everyone watching in wait.